top of page

 Saskatchewan Health Research Foundation:

-Mr. Patrick Odnokon, Chief Executive Officer, (Co-Chair, NAPHRO)
+Patrick Odnokon, Chief Executive Officer, (Co-Chair, NAPHRO)

 Patrick works with the SHRF Board and staff, partners and stakeholders to strengthen research capacity and competitiveness; increase investment in research and innovation; and align research with stakeholders’ needs.
 In addition, Patrick works closely with government to determine how Saskatchewan’s world-class research environment can best respond to a transformed health system and be leveraged into the province’s innovation agenda.